 What is it?

-Depending on your complaints, different massage techniques (Sports-, Trigger Point- and Deep Tissue massage) can be applied and combined for a maximum personalised result:
+Depending on your physical situation, complaints or activities, different massage techniques (Sports-, Trigger Point- and Deep Tissue massage) can be applied and combined for a maximum personalised result.

 – Intermittent pressure: drainage of fluids